Sales vs Marketing - From the Customer’s Point of View

 CEOs are all too familiar with the struggle for dominance between sales and marketing.
 Yet despite being on top of the organizational chart, they are not immune from its deleterious effects.
 The in-fighting grates on CEOs and derails companies in much the same way that children quarreling upsets parents and sabotages harmony in a home.

-Topics: Chief Revenue Officer Sales vs Marketing CEO
+Topics: Leadership Chief Revenue Officer Sales

 Sales vs Marketing – Why Marketing Always Wins